CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 In contrast, domain information about internal computers and network components is usually not intended for the public and should therefore remain internal to the institution.
 Because domain information often tells you something about the function or location of the IT component in question, DNS Information Leakage is used when this information is published.
 The publication itself does not represent any direct damage to the information network.
 However, the domain information obtained can be used to prepare an attack on the information network.
 An attacker can gain an overview of the network, the security-related components and the worthwhile goals.

 The namespace of an information network should be divided into a public and an institution-internal area.
-The public part should only contain domain information (typically IP address and hostname) to make services that should be accessible from outside work well.Within the institution, the visibility of the information usually does not have to be limited.
+The public part should only contain domain information (typically IP address and hostname) to make services that should be accessible from outside work well.
+Within the institution, the visibility of the information usually does not have to be limited.
 Which domain information is visible to the outside and which is not, should be taken into account when planning the DNS deployment.

 #### APP.3.6.M14 Placement of the name servers